ProductBuilders/productbuilders/docs/index.md

     <div class="app-image captions-gpt-image"></div>
     <div class="app-content">
       <h3>CaptionsGPT</h3>
-      <p>An AI-powered mobile app that generates captions for videos, built by a non-technical founder using AI coding agents and the frameworks in this guide.</p>
+      <p>An AI-powered mobile app that generates captions for photos & videos, built using AI coding agents and the frameworks in this guide.</p>
       <a href="https://captionsgpt.site/" target="_blank" class="app-link">Visit App →</a>
     </div>
   </div>